-During the course of any day, I am asked why fat isn’t the “same” throughout the body.
-Consider that fat has been grossly underappreciated and in fact deplored, however this connotes a fundamental misunderstanding of the multiple roles fat plays.
+During the course of any day, Dr. Lavinia K. Chong is asked why fat isn’t the “same” throughout the body.
+Fat has been grossly underappreciated and in fact deplored, connotating a fundamental misunderstanding of the multiple roles fat plays.
 Structure and protection are critical reasons why fat surrounds critical structures: the kidneys, the extraocular muscles, even the heart.
 However, as America struggles with obesity, global fat expansion threatens not only our aesthetic sense of self but also our health by causing fatty degeneration of the liver, atherosclerotic coronary artery disease, peripheral vascular disease, and stroke.

 Like any organ, fat is genetically programmed to develop, expand, atrophy and die; the extent to which any anatomical zone follows its ontogenetic potential can also be modified by environmental factors, such as overeating, trauma, illness.
 Consider the contours of a baby’s face and body: everything is round, soft and smooth.
 Fat aging has a bimodal pattern: expansion or wasting but it also has a more diabolical variant, cellulite.

 Conversely, unwanted fat has now become a virtual “goldmine” for regenerative medicine owing to the actual but limited availability of stem cells in mature adipose.
 Does it mean that we can now offer “stem cell” facelifts or breast augmentations?
-At this time, such scifi concepts are premature as the physiology and growth requirements are still under definition.
-ASPS has recently created a registry, GRAFTS, in which fat grafting cases may be analyzed in order to systematize methods, ensure safety and make results more consistent.
+At this time, the physiology and growth requirements are still under definition.
+The American Society of Plastic Surgery (ASPS) has created a registry, GRAFTS, in which fat grafting cases may be analyzed in order to systematize methods, ensure safety and make patient results more consistent.